 Instead, get some from a natural foods store that only has healthy ingredients, like corn, salt, and oil.
 Sea Salt Popcorn is a good option for your road trip, especially when you’re craving salty snacks!

 You can also get great popcorn from street vendors, as you’ll see in Strictly Street, a dedicated series of Travelxp.

-If you can make some at home with olive oil or butter and a pinch of salt, that’s even better.
+Finally, you can make your own popcorn at home.
+Use olive oil or butter and a pinch of salt to maximize the flavor.

 2. Hard-Boiled Eggs

 Did you make an impromptu decision to visit the most popular travel destination in your city but worried about what snacks to pack?
 Well, there are plenty of options but one of the most underrated snacks are hard-boiled eggs.

 Hard-boiled eggs are full of protein, and that’s exactly what you’ll need to keep your energy boosted throughout the journey.

 The easiest way to make perfect hard-boiled egg for your trip is:

 - Put eggs in a medium sauce pan.

 - Bring the water to a full boil.